aflin/rampart/docs/source/sql1.rst

         across all tables in the database.
 To insert a counter value in SQL you can use the ``COUNTER`` keyword in the insert clause.
 A counter is made up of two fields, a time, and a sequence number.
-        This allows the field to be compared with times, to find all records inserted before a particular time for example.
+        This allows the field to be compared with times, e.g., to find all records inserted before a particular time.
     STRLST:
-        A string list is used to hold a number of different strings.
+        A string list is used to hold an arbitrary number of strings.
 The strings are delimited by a user defined character in the input string.
 The delimiter character is printed as the last character in the result string when a ``strlst`` value is converted to a